Benjamin1771/MakeyMakey-PuzzleMap/README.md

 # MakeyMakey-PuzzleMap
 Read the clues and find your way through a Makey-Makey connected map

+<p>The images in build images are numbered to match their respective tutorial step</p>

 <h3>You Need:</h3>
 <ul>
 <li>a computer with a browser, a USB port, and speakers</li>